Compensation and Talent Management Committee Charter

 - Oversee the assessment of risks associated with the Company’s compensation policies and practices.
 Review at least annually, reports on the Company’s compensation and benefits programs, policies and practices as they impact all employees to determine whether they create risks that are reasonably likely to have a material adverse effect on the Company.
 Discuss at least annually the relationship between risk management policies and compensation practices, the manner in which risks arising out of the Company’s compensation policies and practices are monitored and mitigated, and any adjustments to compensation policies and practices that should be made to address changes in the Company’s risk profile.
 Review any material changes to the Company’s compensation and benefits plans as needed.
 Report to the Board of Directors its findings, including if any compensation program is reasonably likely to have a material adverse effect on the Company.

 - Make all determinations under the Incentive Compensation Recovery (“Clawback”) Policy, including without limitation, (i) whether the policy should be applied to a particular payment or award, (ii) the amount of compensation to be repaid or forfeited by the covered Senior Officers and Officers, (iii) whether the covered Senior Officers and Officers should be provided an opportunity to respond to any claim of misconduct whether in writing or at a meeting, and (iv) the period of repayment and form of repayment.

-- Typically, on a biennial basis, conduct a formal market review of director compensation practice and as determined appropriate, make recommendations to the Board regarding any change to directors’ compensation, including cash payments, equity-based awards, and other benefits.
+- Typically, on an annual basis, conduct a formal market review of director compensation practice and as determined appropriate, make recommendations to the Board regarding any change to directors’ compensation, including cash payments, equity-based awards, and other benefits.
 In considering directors’ compensation and other benefits, the Committee may take into consideration the relative responsibilities of directors in serving on the Board and its standing Committees, including the role of Board Chair, and the status of the Board’s compensation in relation to similarly situated companies.
 Directors who are Company employees, shall not be compensated for their services as directors.